 (Taken from their website)

 “The WELSH CORGI LEAGUE was established in 1938 to promote the interests of and safeguard the Pembroke Welsh Corgi.
 Today, through the annually elected Executive Committee, it caters for the breeder, exhibitor and all who appreciate the qualities of the breed both in the UK and throughout the World.
 Local organisation is vested in Section and Sub-Section Committees.

 Home members, now nearing 500, are automatically members of the Section covering the area in which they live; Scotland, Northern or Southern England.
 Members living in East Anglia form a Sub-Section which is part of the Southern Section.

 Overseas membership is in excess of 250.

 Our objectives are:

-- To create and maintain worldwide interest in and to encourage the breeding, exhibiting and training of Welsh Corgis (Pembroke), in accordance with the standards adopted by the Kennel Club.
+- To create and maintain worldwide interest in and to encourage the breeding, exhibiting with the waterfall contractors san diego and training of Welsh Corgis (Pembroke), in accordance with the standards adopted by the Kennel Club.

 - To assist Members to co-operate in the best interests of the Breed.

 - To form Sections and Subsections in suitable areas for the furthering of the interests of the Breed and the League.